-Garnet Angeconeb is an Anishinabe originally from the Lac Seul First Nation and now lives in Sioux Lookout, Ontario.
+Garnet Angeconeb is an Anishinaabe originally from the Lac Seul First Nation and now lives in Sioux Lookout, Ontario.
 Garnet attended Pelican Indian Residential School near Sioux Lookout from 1963 to 1969.
-In 1975,

-Garnet graduated from Queen Elizabeth High School in Sioux Lookout.
+In 1975, Garnet graduated from Queen Elizabeth High School in Sioux Lookout.
 In 1982, he graduated from the University of Western Ontario with a diploma in journalism.

 In 1985, Garnet was elected to the council of the municipality of Sioux Lookout.
 It was there that Garnet spearheaded the founding of the Sioux Lookout Anti-racism Committee.
 Today the Sioux Lookout Anti-racism continues its work with an added dimension to mandate that being the Sioux Lookout Coalition for Healing and Reconciliation.
 The SLCHR membership comprises of local former Indian Residential School students, clergy and interested citizens.
 The main purpose of he SLCHR is to promote awareness and seek renewed relations as a result of the Indian Residential School legacy.
 Garnet co-chairs the Sioux Lookout Coalition for Healing and Reconciliation.

-He is a recipient of the Queen's Golden Jubilee award. award.
+He is a recipient of the Queen's Golden Jubilee award as well as the Queen's Diamond Jubilee and the Order of Canada.